Zhongping-Zhang/MGT_Localization/README.md

 **Machine-generated Text Localization** is a task aiming at recognizing machine-generated sentences within a document.
+Our data and code will be publicly released upon acceptance.

     @misc{Zhang2024MGTL,
          author={Zhongping Zhang and Wenda Qin and Bryan A. Plummer},